vircadia/vircadia-docs-sphinx/docs/source/explore/socialize.rst

 Socialize with Others
 ########################

-Project Athena is all about the people you meet and the experiences you have with them.
-Project Athena enables people connected by interest, community, and friendship to come together from anywhere in the world.
+Vircadia is all about the people you meet and the experiences you have with them.
+Vircadia enables people connected by interest, community, and friendship to come together from anywhere in the world.

 .. contents:: On This Page
     :depth: 2